abushfinn-ctrl/hackpad/README.md

 # **FusionPad**
-Orpheuspad is a 4 key macropad with a rotary encoder, an OLED Display.
-It also has 2 WS2812B Leds, and uses QMK firmware
+FusionPad is a 2x4 key macropad with a rotary encoder it uses KMK firmware

-It serves as an example piece/reference for the hackpad YSWS, since it contains an implementation of every common part.

 Features:
-Dual layer acrylic case. looks looks awesome doesn't it??
-128x32 OLED Display
+Two part 3d printer case
-EC11 Rotary encoder for whatever you want
+EC11 Rotary encoder for volume (can be changed for zoom) 8 Keys
-2 WS2812B RGB LEDs.
-One for underglow, and one that diffuses throughout the case 4 Keys
-VIA support!
-CAD Model:
-Everything fits together using 5 M3 Bolts and heatset inserts.
-4 for the case, one for the PCB.
-Also, it has a 5 degree tilt

-It has 3 separate printed pieces.
-The angle, the base where the PCB sits, and the top cover. it also has 2 acrylic plates.
-One to cover the electronics, the other to hold the switches
+# **CAD Model:**
+The case screws together using 4 M3 bolts and headset inserts.
+One on each corner

 Schematic